maxbaird/solara/README.md

 # solara
-A basic flutter project that displays graphs of data pulled from a backend.
+A basic flutter project that displays line charts of data pulled from a backend.